MicrosoftDocs/cpp-docs/docs/cppcx/platform-collections-mapview-class.md

 ```

 ### Parameters
- `InIt`
+*InIt*<br/>
 The typename of the current MapView.

- `comp`
+*comp*<br/>
 A function object that can compare two element values as sort keys to determine their relative order in the MapView.

- `m`
+*m*<br/>
 A reference or [Lvalues and Rvalues](../cpp/lvalues-and-rvalues-visual-cpp.md) to a `map Class` that is used to initialize the current MapView.

- `first`
+*first*<br/>
 The input iterator of the first element in a range of elements used to initialize the current MapView.

- `last`
+*last*<br/>
 The input iterator of the first element after a range of elements used to initialize the current MapView.

  il
  A [std::initializer_list<std::pair\<K,V>>](../standard-library/initializer-list-class.md) whose elements will be inserted into the MapView.